-From the strong base of a well-established partnership of specialist schools in and around the South West area, the Learn@ MAT group of Academies will provide an accessible centre of excellence for teaching and supporting the development of young people identified with 'Social and Emotional Mental Health' and/or 'Speech, Language and Communication Needs'.
-We offer a spectrum of provision to support our young learners from identification of needs and early intervention support in mainstream; to personal individual programmes; highly specialised day places; and residential school places
+From the strong base of a well-established partnership of specialist schools in and around the City of Bristol area, (Learn@ MAT group, Knowle DGE Learning Centre, Lansdown Park PRU, Notton House Residential School, St Matthias Park PRU) we will provide an accessible centre of excellence for teaching and supporting the development of young people identified with 'Social and Emotional Mental Health' and/or Communication Needs' (including ASC).
+All pathways of supporting young learners from identification of needs and mainstream support to personal individual programmes to highly specialised day and residential school places will be offered across our spectrum of provision focusing upon the challenging needs of SEMH and SLCN.

-Learn@ MAT is recognized and known for its expertise and success in working with young people with SEMH and SLCN.
-Through the Bristol Primary Teaching School Alliance (BPTSA) and the South West Special School Teaching Alliance (SWSSTA) and wider informal school-to-school arrangements we have successfully supported local provisions improve their Ofsted judgements and/or achieve sound and solid financial and staffing situations.
-Regional conferences arranged and led by Learn@ schools over the past 5 years have reached over 500 education staff who have benefitted from top speakers on the most up-to-date thinking and developments in education and SEND.
-We are committed to ensuring all our staff are current in both their understanding and practice.
+The established expertise and knowledge of successfully working with young people with SEMH and SLCN is currently recognised by local schools and providers.
+Through the Bristol Primary Teaching School Alliance (BPTSA) and wider school to school informal arrangements.
+In the last three years we have successfully supported three local provisions that had been judged 'requires improvement' or in 'Financial Difficulties', to being 'good' overall, through a systems leadership approach.
+Regional conferences arranged and led by Learn@ schools over the past 4 years have reached over 300 education staff who have benefitted from top speakers on the most up-to-date thinking and developments in education and SEND.

-We aim to build on all these and many other areas of local partnership work so that all schools and providers in our region can access our specialist knowledge and expertise.
+We aim to build on all these and many other areas of local partnership work so that all area schools and providers can access our specialist knowledge and expertise.
 The regional leaders in training, such as the University of the West of England, will continue to enhance the quality and depth of their teacher training programmes by building on our current on-site teacher training experiences.
 We believe an outstanding teacher can teach all children whatever the setting.
 Recruitment retention through clear professional targets and development pathways from induction as a new member of staff to the CEO, reflect our desire to ensure the young learners in our schools have the best resources and opportunities.
-We are very proud of the professionals in our establishments who may start with us as a lunchtime supervisor, but over time and with professional nurturing, have grown and developed into Teaching Assistants (TA's), Higher Level TA's, Teachers, and so on.
-Leadership succession is recognised as a positive key element of our organisation.
-It is not unusual for our Deputy Head Teachers to go on to lead local and regional Special and/or Mainstream Provisions.
-Learn@ will continue to develop and promote opportunities for aspiring leaders to train and experience middle leadership through planned, structured and supportive opportunities to develop of strategic leadership, and go on to be the school leaders of the future.
+We are very proud of the professionals in our establishments who may start with us as a lunch-time supervisor but over time and with professional nurturing have grown and developed into LTA's, HLTA's Teachers and so on.
+Leadership succession is always recognised as a positive key element of our organisation.
+Three Deputy Head Teachers have gone on to lead local and regional Special and/or Mainstream Provisions.
+Learn@ will continue to develop and promote opportunities for aspiring leaders to train and experience middle leadership through planned, structured and supportive opportunities to develop their strategic leadership skills and go on to be the school leaders of the future.